dividedbyzeroco/warp-server/rest.md

 http://localhost:3000/api/1/classes/alien/1
 ```

-> NOTE: In order for this to work, the model must specify the key `asNumber`, `asInteger`, or `asFloat`.
+> NOTE: In order for this to work, the class must specify the key `asNumber`, `asInteger`, or `asFloat`.
 For more information, visit the [Data Types](readme.md#data-types) section.

 ## Queries

-There are certain scenarios when you may need to find more than one Object from a model.
+There are certain scenarios when you may need to find more than one Object from a class.
 In these instances, it would be convenient to use Queries.
 Queries allow you to find specific Objects based on a set of criteria.

-To query Objects from a specific model, execute a GET request to:
+To query Objects from a specific class, execute a GET request to:

 `/classes/{CLASS_NAME}`